Why would I want to access my health records?

 Should you wish to view your paper medical record please put a request in writing to the Practice Manager.
 You can request copies of your medical records.
 A request for this needs to be in writing to the Practice Manager and you may have to pay an administrative fee based on the number of pages that need to be copied and the amount of time it takes to copy them.

 Summary Care Records

-To better understand the benefits of creating a Summary Care Record please follow the link: https://digital.nhs.uk/services/summary-care-records-scr Patients can opt out of this scheme.
+Patient Data has now been uploaded to the Summary Care Record.
+Patients records are collected electronically via the GP2GP electronic system wherever possible when a patient registers with the Practice.
+Patients can opt out of this scheme.
 To do so, please click on the link below and return the form to reception.
 The practice will then make the necessary arrangements to record your preferences.

 Summary Care Record opt out form